Moonpig/tech-test-node-backend/README.md

 This endpoint returns a single card identified by its `id`.
 It takes an optional route parameter `sizeId` - the sizing of a card affects its price.

 - `price` is calculated by the multiplying the `basePrice` of the card by the `priceMultiplier` from the selected size.
 If no size is provided it should default to the `basePrice`.
+The `basePrice` is the amount in pence and the result should be formatted as a string e.g. `"£2.00"`.

 Expected JSON response from `GET /cards/card001/gt`: